why masks are like condoms on steroids

 i call it ahoxus. and you might not believe it, but i don’t need you to believe in. take your time. see it for yourself. this isn’t for everyone. most people will sadly die much before they can get here. others will simply walk around and genuinely enjoy life without living this.

-but if you’re also even slightly bothered by how reliant you’ve grow to be with sunglasses, do take a deep breath and keep digging!
+if you’re also even slightly bothered by how reliant you’ve grow to be with sunglasses, do take a deep breath and keep digging (or hang in there)!

-plus, wear seatbelts. those are virtually always good. and do it wrong as well. life will go on.
+plus, wear seatbelts. those are virtually always good. and/or don’t. life will go on.

-searched for variations of “chances covid getting odds skeptic shark attack” on the past week
+this time i’ve searched for variations of “chances covid getting odds skeptic shark attack” and found 4 interesting articles.

 sadly, the first one would have been ideal, if not for being so outdated (from february) and, as usual, so focused only in the usa. they state chances of dying from botulism there (145 per year) vs slipping and falling (19,500 deaths per year).